Not My Business, but…

 Joe believes in the Holy Spirit, the Lord, the giver of life.
 He believes in one holy catholic and apostolic Church.
 He acknowledges one baptism for the forgiveness of sins.
 He looks for the resurrection of the dead, and the life of the world to come.

 All that is quoted or paraphrased from the Nicene Creed Profession of Faith, which is what every catholic is supposed to profess to believe.
 Joes does that.
-A bumper sticker that says Biden is not Catholic is bumper sticker.
+A bumper sticker that says Biden is not Catholic is a dumb bumper sticker.
 Bishops and Priests often play God (literally at times), but if there is a god, they must be in deep shit with him or her.

 Enter Archbishop Gomez and his organized mob of crime boss ass holes.
 Enter the Catholic Church’s total disregard (if not antipathy) for democracy and the separation of church and state.